-A Bachelor’s or Master’s degree from a university will enable you to broaden your skill-set, expose you to fascinating concepts and lead to employment after graduation.
-If you’re coming from a different country, the value of an education abroad is a desirable goal because it could grant you opportunities that might not be available in your home country.
-Due to the vast options of colleges to attend, making the selection of which university to go to can be a challenge for international students.
+A Bachelor’s and Master’s degree from a university is valuable.
+It will enable you to broaden your skill-set, expose you to fascinating concepts and increase your employment opportunities after graduation.
+If you’re hoping to study in a country away from where you come from, it could be an exciting experience.
+Due to the vast options of universities to attend, making the selection of where to go can prove to be a challenge for international students.
 When choosing the university to attend, you should consider four pivotal things: Price, Location, Value and Student Services.

-I attended a public university: City University of New York, Queens College.
-The fees were reasonable compared to the fees for out of state students at other institutions.
+I attended City University of New York, Queens College.
+The fees were reasonable.
 I overall had a good experience.
 I was active in student organizations.
 I obtained internships in college.
 Though I went to a public university, it did not impede my opportunities.

-Coming from one country to another country can be a new and strange experience.
+Moving from one country to another country can be a new and strange experience.
 Thus, choose the location wisely.
 I chose New York for several reasons.
-I’ve lived in NY before.
-I have family here and New York is a diverse state.
+I’ve lived in New York before.
+I have family there such as my brothers.
+Also, I like that New York is a diverse state.
 Your move is easier when there are others you can relate to.
 It’s better if you’re a bit familiar with the environment.

 Choosing the right location for you matters because it affects your stay and experience in college.
 You want to be in a place where you’ll find comfort.
 The atmosphere does play a role.
 You should do your research on where the college is located.
 Understand the venues that surround the area.
 Understand the climate.
 Understand the demographics.

 If you’re not yet sure what exactly you want to pursue in college, that’s fine.
-You should make sure that the college affords you that flexibility in courses before you’re ready to decide your major and possibly minor(s).
+You should make sure that the university allows you that flexibility in courses before you’re ready to decide your major and possibly minor(s).

-For international students who are choosing a college, it can be an exciting phase because of the various options out there.
+For international students who are choosing a university, it can be an exciting phase because of the various options out there.
 Before you make that decision, consider what’s best for you.
-What will truly give you an experience that will be worthwhile now and later.
+Consider hat will truly give you an experience that will be worthwhile now and later.